Azure Operational Security best practices

 Best practice: Carefully select which items to apply to the entire enterprise with the root management group.

 Detail: Ensure root management group elements have a clear need to be applied across every resource and that they’re low impact.

 - Regulatory requirements that have a clear business impact (for example, restrictions related to data sovereignty)

-- Requirements with near-zero potential negative affect on operations, like policy with audit effect or RBAC permission assignments that have been carefully reviewed
+- Requirements with near-zero potential negative affect on operations, like policy with audit effect or Azure RBAC permission assignments that have been carefully reviewed

-Best practice: Carefully plan and test all enterprise-wide changes on the root management group before applying them (policy, RBAC model, and so on).
+Best practice: Carefully plan and test all enterprise-wide changes on the root management group before applying them (policy, Azure RBAC model, and so on).

 Detail: Changes in the root management group can affect every resource on Azure.
 While they provide a powerful way to ensure consistency across the enterprise, errors or incorrect usage can negatively affect production operations.
 Test all changes to the root management group in a test lab or production pilot.